trongtinh1212/JMusicBot-Fork/README.md

  * Update repeat features
  * Lavaplayer load balancing
  * Logging errors to file
+ * Create bassboost feature (want to add nightcore, pitch and more)

 ## Features
   * Easy to run (just make sure Java is installed, and run!)